nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - You can delete multiple contacts at once by specifying multiple indices separated by spaces.
 - Indices **must be positive integers** like 1, 2, 3, …​
 - Duplicated indices are only count once.
+- Invalid indices will cause abortion of the delete command.

 **Examples:**
 - `delete 1`